Covariant path integrals for quantum fields back-reacting on classical space-time

 Since we assume the dynamics are time-local, we can perform a short-time expansion of the path integral.
 For the action in Equation \eqref{eq: positiveCQ}, in Appendix \ref{sec: proofofpos} we show that the path integral integrand always factorizes into the form

 Because Equation \eqref{eq: positivelooking} factorizes between $\pm$ branches, it is manifestly completely positive, which can be seen from the definition of complete positivity in Equation \eqref{eq: CPpath}.
-It is important to note that because of the exponentials, Equation \eqref{eq: positivelooking} is always strictly positive, meaning that we do not encounter zero norm states, and we can always normalize.
+It is important to note that because of the exponentials, Equation \eqref{eq: positivelooking} is always strictly positive, meaning that we do not encounter zero norm states.
 Instead, the problem of negative norm states and ghosts is mapped to the problem of convergence of the path integral \cite{Hawking:2001yt}.

+\zach{The path integral defined by Equation \eqref{eq: positiveCQ} is completely positive, and the other requiremnt is that it be norm preserving.
+For time local dynamics, it is always possible to normalize a CP map in a linear manner to arrive at a CP norm preserving dynamics.
+Specifically, any time-local CP CQ map of the form can be normalized by subtracting $\frac{1}{2}\int d z^{\prime} W^{\mu \nu}\left(z^{\prime} | z\right) \{L_{\nu}^{\dagger} L_{\mu}, \cqstate(z)\}_+$ to yield CP norm preserving dynamics \cite{Oppenheim:2018igd}.

+With this in mind, for time-local dynamics, Equation \eqref{eq: positiveCQ} can always be normalized and taking this into account we can include a normalization factor in the CQ path integral.
+In practice, and for the path integrals we introduce in this work, normalization of the path integral is accounted for through the classical and quantum kinetic terms in the action \cite{Weller-Davies:2024zcb} (see Appendix \ref{app: normalizing}).}

 \textbf{Comparison to classical path integrals.} The path integral action we introduce in Equation \eqref{eq: positiveCQ} is general.
 Therefore, it is useful to find CQ actions that give rise to dynamics that have a sensible physical interpretation.
 To gain some intuition for the classical part of path integral, we can consider the Fokker-Plank Equation for a classical probability density $p(z)$